bithavoc/express-winston/Readme.md

 2. If `loggerOptions.msg` is a custom function, the `lodash` template engine is no longer invoked.

-    As a result, the mustache syntax for interpolating values from `req` and `res` is no longer supported, which means that values must be passed by reference to the message, not via the template.
+    As a result, the mustache syntax for interpolating values from `req` and `res` is no longer supported for custom functions, which means that values must be passed by reference to the message, not via the template.

     ### `loggerOptions.msg` in versions < 5.x.x